apache/airflow/CONTRIBUTING.rst

   Breeze starts with downloading the Airflow CI image from the Docker Hub and installing all required dependencies.

-4. Enter the Docker environment and mount your local sources to make them immediately visible in the environment.
+  This will enter the Docker Docker environment and mount your local sources to make them immediately visible in the environment.

-5. Create a local virtualenv, for example:
+4. Create a local virtualenv, for example:

 .. code-block:: bash

    mkvirtualenv myenv --python=python3.6

-6. Initialize the created environment:
+5. Initialize the created environment:

 .. code-block:: bash

    ./breeze initialize-local-virtualenv --python 3.6

-7. Open your IDE (for example, PyCharm) and select the virtualenv you created as the project's default virtualenv in your IDE.
+6. Open your IDE (for example, PyCharm) and select the virtualenv you created as the project's default virtualenv in your IDE.

 Step 3: Connect with People